isomerpages/moe-acsbarkerroad/_secondary-1-registration-2024/2024 Secondary 1 Registration.md

 **Sec 1 Online Registration**

-Parents/Guardians will need to complete the Sec 1 Registration process by filling in the [registration form](https://go.gov.sg/acsbr2024s1reg) by 26 Dec 2023, 12 pm.
+Parents/Guardians will need to complete the Sec 1 Registration process by filling in this [FORM](https://go.gov.sg/acsbr2024s1reg) by 27 Dec 2023, 12 pm.

 **Offer Letter for subjects at More Demanding Level (MDL)**

-Parents/Guardians whose child/ward is eligible to do certain subjects at a MDL, will be receiving another PG notification on this.
+Parents/Guardians whose child/ward is eligible to do certain subjects at a MDL, will be receiving a Parents Gateway (PG) notification on this.
 A response will be required on that PG notification.

-**Online Briefing for all Sec 1 students and parents**

-There will be an online briefing for all Sec 1 students and their parents at **8:30 am on Thursday, 21 December 2023**.
-Please click the [here](https://moe-singapore.zoom.us/j/89103611386) to join the Zoom Webinar.

-Passcode: 139819

 **Sec 1 Meet The Parent and CCA Fair**